 The following is a list of different types of acne scars:

 The results of most treatments vary from 30 to 70% improvement.
 Any better result should be considered as a bonus.

 - The Boxcar Acne scar is a depressed fibrotic scar that is usually quite large with sharp edges and steep sides.
 The base of these scars is firm to the touch.
 Ice-pick scars may evolve into depressed fibrotic scars over time.
-These scars respond well to a combination of Dermaroller ™ Skin Needling and Laser Genesis ™ treatments.
-Dermal fillers injected into the lesion also improve the appearance of the acne scar with time.

-At Skin Renewal a number of treatments are available for acne scars.
+At Skin Renewal, a number of treatments are available for acne scars.
 The type of treatment selected should be the one that is best for you in terms of:

-- your type of skin,
+- your skin type

-- the downtime that you can afford
+- whether you can afford downtime

-- what you want the treatment to accomplish;
+- what you want the treatment to accomplish